adham618/adham618/README.md

 # Hey There! 👋
-**I'm adham** - I'm a frontend developer experienced in React.js and Next.js, using React with TypeScript.
+**I'm Adham**, a frontend developer specializing in React.js and Next.js with TypeScript.
 I work with Prisma and Drizzle for databases and use Cypress and Playwright for testing.
-I also develop mobile apps with React Native and Expo.
+I also develop mobile apps using React Native and Expo.

 **Languages and Tools:**